LedgerHQ/ledger-dev-doc/source/additional/publishing_an_app.rst

 .. note::

    Ledger will review the application on a best-effort basis.
-Submitting an application isn't a committment the application will be realeased.
+Submitting an application isn't a commitment the application will be released.